Anti-Dialectics For Absolute Beginners

 'Anti-Dialectics For Absolute Beginners' -- Not Experts!

 Once again, this is meant to be a ground-level introduction to my case against DM, not a research paper!
 In the main Essays I enter into the aforementioned 'complexities' of dialectical thought in unprecedented detail -- as will soon become apparent to anyone who reads them -- presenting what I consider to be a definitive demolition of this entire 'world-view'/'method'.
-Naturally, the accuracy of that particular claim is for others to decide.
+Naturally, the accuracy of that particular claim is for others to decide for themselves.

 Please note that in the first part of this Essay I am summarising DM, not expressing my own views!